hdsteineke/astro-dice-oracle/README.md

 - As much as I thought I could get away with coding in my App.js just to get some momentum, I am quickly realizing the error of my ways and remember why components and architecture are so fundamentally important to working code... blahh

+8/29/24
+I think my goal today is to style my app a little bit to get it feeling closer to my vision.
+I want to:
+1) format the containers holding the horoscopes
+2) give the webpage a little color